 How to cancel a lesson: Should you once not able to come, I need you to cancel our lesson in time and give me notice 24 hours in advance of our fixed date, but at least on the day before our appointment by no later than 20 o'clock by phone, e-mail or per SMS.
 Otherwise I have to charge 50% of the lesson fee, since I reserved my time for you and can not rearrange my day resp. other clients on such a short notice.

-So, if you really want to improve your spoken German, I strongly recommend you to try one of these self-organized conversation groups in Vienna.
-Most of them are free of charge, but ask the organizers anyway:
+So, if you want to improve your spoken German, I strongly recommend you to try one of these self-organized conversation groups in Vienna.
+Most of them are free of charge, some of them even have a teacher, but ask the organizers anyway: